JSischo/bikesharing/README.md

 >The purpose of this analysis was to analyze New York City bike sharing data and present a summary using Tableau to convince investors that a bike-sharing program in Des Moines is a solid business proposal.

 >For this analysis I created a set of visualizations to:

->-Show the length of time that bikes are checked out for all riders and genders
+>1.
+Show the length of time that bikes are checked out for all riders and genders
->-Show the number of bike trips for all riders and genders for each hour of each day of the week
+>2.
+Show the number of bike trips for all riders and genders for each hour of each day of the week
->-Show the number of bike trips for each type of user and gender for each day of the week.
+>3.
+Show the number of bike trips for each type of user and gender for each day of the week.
 >Finally, you’ll add these new visualizations to the two you created in this module for your final presentation and analysis to pitch to investors.

 ## Results